realpython/materials/typer-cli-python/README.md

 (venv) $ python -m rptodo init
 ```

 This command asks you to introduce the file path to store the application's database.
-You can also accept the default file path by pressing enter.
+You can also accept the default file path by pressing Enter.

 ## Usage